AmityCo/Amity-Social-Cloud-SDK-Android-Sample-App/README.md

 ## Goal Project
    - Encourage writing code to **lower than 200 line for each class/file**
    - Clean Code
-   - Combine UI with custom Component
+   - Custom Component with UI

 ## Technology Stack
 - [X] **Kotlin** Language